July 5, 1920-September 27, 2011

 4. He was always a gentlemen and was kind and loving to my grandmother and his second wife Jean (who he married after grandma died) He and Jean enjoyed 22 years together, I firmly believe she extended his life because she made him so happy.

 5. He LOVED a family game night.
-He introduced us to all games played with Rook cards, Rummikub and Mexican Train played with Dominoe
+He introduced us to all games played with Rook cards, Rummikub and Mexican Train played with Dominoes.

 6. His testimony of the gospel of Jesus Christ was firm and he shared his testimony and other counsel in monthly letters to all of us.